Check Out These 10 Creative Retreat Ideas

 Game shows are the perfect idea for an orientation retreat when your goal is to welcome new employees into your company.
 Why?
 Because you can create customized questions that are designed to familiarize your team with your company’s policies or values.
 Instead of a boring slideshow, a gameshow can get your message across in an engaging and exciting way.

 8. Plan a hackathon

-If the goal of your retreat is to generate new ideas and spur new projects, consider turning your retreat into a hackathon or a mini-startup week.
-Give your team some guidelines and, at the end of the retreat, let them pitch their ideas or present their prototypes to the entire company.
-This is a good way to bring some new energy to your company, especially if you line up speakers and facilitators to guide the process.
+If the goal of your retreat is to generate new ideas and spur new projects, turn your retreat into a hackathon.
+Give your team some guidelines and let them pitch their ideas or present their prototypes to the entire company.
+This is a good way to bring some new energy to your company.
+It also ensures employee engagement.
+In fact, the whole process is a breeze if you line up speakers and facilitators for guidance.
 For more ideas, check out our tips on planning a hackathon.

 9. Make it an artists’ retreat

 Just because your team works in tech or finance doesn’t mean you can’t get creative.
 Put aside your laptops for the weekend and take out a notebook or paintbrush.
 Hire a facilitator to lead you through a writing workshop, cooking workshop, or painting lesson.
 Whichever creative medium you choose, your team will exercise a different side of their brain and return to the office with a more creative perspective on their day job.

 We’ve saved one of the most creative retreat ideas for last.
 If your team is up for the challenge, take them on an underground caving adventure.
 This can even include an overnight stay in the cave.
 These retreats are available at several caving centers in the US, such as Cumberland Caverns in Tennessee and Marengo Cave in Indiana.
 Bring your sleeping bags and brave the dark for a truly unforgettable team retreat that will bring your team closer together.